Answers to Frequently Asked Questions for Prospective Students Regarding the Doctor of Physical Therapy (DPT) Degree Program

 Students will be notified of acceptance on or before February 1st.
 If you apply Early Decision you will be notified prior to the PTCAS deadline.

 What GPA is required to apply to the DPT program?

-The minimum GPA required to apply to the DPT degree program is an overall minimum of 3.2 (out of 4.0), a minimum 3.2 (out of 4.0) science coursework, and a minimum 3.2 (out of 4.0) in all upper division and all prerequisite courses.
+The minimum GPA required to apply to the DPT degree program is an overall minimum of 3.2 (out of 4.0), a minimum 3.2 (out of 4.0) science coursework, and a minimum 3.2 (out of 4.0) prerequisite GPA.
+We use the GPA's calculated by PTCAS.

 What is a competitive GPA for students applying to the DPT program?

 Admission to the DPT Degree Program is highly selective and competitive.
 The DPT Class of 2021 averaged an overall 3.75 GPA.

 No, transfer credits are not accepted from any institution.